-Absence records are maintained by the Headteachers/Office Managers on Behaviour watch.
-Absences, are input on Edupay by the HR Officer.
-Claims for overtime and casual claims will be entered directly onto Edupay by the individual employee.
+Absence records, claims for overtime and casual claims will be entered directly onto Edupay by the individual employee.
 It should be noted that any additional hours need to be agreed in advance by the CEO.
 The claims are all authorised by the appropriate authoriser who is set up in Edupay.
 Mileage claims are also input directly into Edupay by the individual employee and authorised by the appropriate authoriser who is set up in Edupay.
 Sample checks on mileage claims are undertaken by the HR Officer.